-This publication has been prepared based on the Budget 2025 speech and the relevant appendices, the tax measures from the Finance Bill 2024 and news publication.
+This publication has been prepared based on the Budget 2025 speech and the relevant appendices.
+Further details of the tax measures will be set out in the Finance Bill, which will be released in due course.
+An update for this publication will be issued by Grant Thornton once the Finance Bill is available.